 What We Do For Out-of-Town Cancer Patients/Families:

-Although Victory in the Valley (VV) no longer owns an apartment complex, we have made special arrangements to continue assisting with the lodging needs of out-of-town cancer patients and families.
-VV has established medical rates through Kansas Inn, Wesley Inn, and Hotel at WaterWalk (formerly called Cambridge Suites).
+VV has made special arrangements to assist with the lodging needs of out-of-town cancer patients and families.
+VV has established medical rates through Wesley Inn, and Hotel at WaterWalk.

 Because it is always stressful to have to leave your home and supportive community while undergoing medical testing and cancer treatment, the ability to stay in an atmosphere of encouragement and caring can make the situation much easier.
 Cancer patients and their families are invited to attend any of the support activities at Victory House or just come by for a visit.
 They will find a new “family of friends” from staff and volunteers who have walked a similar cancer journey, as a cancer patient or caregiver, and want to reach back to lend a caring hand.